spine-tools/Spine-Toolbox/docs/source/data_store_form/adding_data.rst

    :align: center

 Select the number of dimensions using the spinbox at the top;
-then, enter the names of the object classes for each dimension under *object class name (dim)*, and the names of the relationship classes under *relationship class name*.
+then, enter the names of the object classes for each dimension under each *object class name* column, and the names of the relationship classes under *relationship class name*.
 To display a list of available object classes, start typing or double click on any cell under the *object class name* columns.